Unwanted telemarketing calls can be a nuisance—and sometimes even fraud—to consumers.

 How does it happen?
 This can be done by using special software that allows a caller to mask its true Caller ID information.
 When a caller's identity is spoofed, consumers may be inclined to answer the telephone call since it may appear to be from someone they know or a local telephone number.
 Similar to other scams, once the caller has the consumer on the line, the caller may try to obtain personal information, such as a social security number, by claiming to be from the police, a utility, a government agency or a bank.

 How to avoid it?
 To help prevent falling victim to this scam, consumers should:

-Telemarketers using Caller ID spoofing are in violation of the federal Do-Not-Call rules because they are not disclosing their telephone number to callers.
-Complaints about violations of the Do-Not-Call rules can be submitted to the Ohio Attorney General's Office or to federal agencies.
+Telemarketers using Caller ID spoofing are in violation of the federal rules because they are not disclosing their telephone number to callers.
+Complaints about violations of the Do-Not-Call, or other federal telecom rules can be submitted to the Ohio Attorney General's Office or to federal agencies.